remydeshayes/minimal/index.md

 I am broadly interested in causal inference, computational statistics and AI/ML for human health, behavior and well-being.
 Recently, I enjoyed using NLP, matching techniques and sensitivity analysis in the context of social media and mental health.
 In the past, I also had fun working on unsupervised reinforcement learning, generative adversarial networks, auction theory and times series forecasting.

-In my free time, when I am not cooking, I like reading and (occasionally) writing about sociology - [here]() is an attempt to write on the behavioral determinants of health.
+In my free time, when I am not cooking, I like reading and (occasionally) writing about sociology - <a href="assets/papers/essay_1.pdf" target="_blank"> </i> here</a> is an attempt to write on the behavioral determinants of health.

 ## 🔍 Selected projects & publications